Streets and Squares

 17th September Street

-The street is named after the Day of Belarus Reunion on September 17, 1939.
+The street is named after the day Belarus was reunited on September 17, 1939.
 The street is 0.7 km.(.44 miles) long, runs from Svobody Square to Internatsionalnaya Street

 The previous names: